 Unlike Connecticut's measure, California's lockbox measure came as part of a larger infrastructure deal.
 But its experience shows that lockboxes alone aren't typically enough to quell voter concerns about new taxes.
 This June, California voters approved a transportation lockbox measure pushed by state Sen. Josh Newman, a Democrat.
 But on the same day, voters in Newman’s district recalled him, upset about the gas tax hike that came as part of last year’s $54 billion infrastructure package.

 Now, a Republican-led effort may unravel the entire package by rolling back the unpopular gas tax hikes.
-Voters will decide the fate of the gas tax in November.
+Polling results for the measure are still coming in.

 Wisconsin passed a lockbox measure four years ago.
 Republican Gov. Scott Walker had repeatedly criticized his predecessor for taking transportation money to fill holes in the state’s budget in other areas.
 But since voters approved the new protections, Walker has essentially stymied every effort to raise new transportation money, even though it’s meant pulling the plug on major interstate improvements in Milwaukee.